byarmis/byarmis.github.io/content/Posts/adventofcode_day1.md

 ----

-My solutions for the Advent of Code problems are available on [GitLab](https://gitlab.com/byarmis/AdventOfCode) and [GitHub](https://github.com/byarmis/AdventOfCode).
+My solutions for the Advent of Code problems are available on [GitHub](https://github.com/byarmis/AdventOfCode).